mathiasertl/django-ca/docs/source/docker.rst

    # Default hostname to use when generating CRLs and OCSP responses
    CA_DEFAULT_HOSTNAME: ca.example.com

-   # Optional: Enable ACMEv2 support
+   # Enable ACMEv2 support (enabled by default starting 1.22.0).
+Set to false to completely disable ACMEv2
+   # support.
    CA_ENABLE_ACME: true

 Note that you can pass simple configuration variables also via environment variables prefixed with